Ghost town: Flooding by dams

+Armed conflicts

 Some towns become deserted when their populations were massacred, deported, or expelled.
 Examples include Kayaköy, an ancient Greek city abandoned in 1923 as result of population exchange between Greece and Turkey and the original French village at Oradour-sur-Glane which was destroyed on 10 June 1944 when 642 of its 663 inhabitants were killed by a German Waffen-SS company.
 A new village was built after the war on a nearby site, and the ruins of the original have been maintained as a memorial.

 Another example is Aghdam, a city in Azerbaijan.
 Armenian forces occupied Aghdam in July 1993 during the First Nagorno-Karabakh War.
 The heavy fighting forced the entire population to flee.
 Upon seizing the city, Armenian forces destroyed much of the town to discourage Azerbaijanis from returning.
 More damage occurred in the following decades when locals looted the abandoned town for building materials.
 It is currently almost entirely ruined and uninhabited.